ibm-cloud-docs/Backup/index.md

    1. Under **Network Interface**, select the Uplink Port Speed and any add-ons that you want.
    1. In the **Storage Disks** section, specify the size of the boot volume and add more disks if you want to.
    1. Under **Add-ons**, and select **{{site.data.keyword.backup_notm}}**.
 Choose the option that matches what you need.
+      The first 10 GB of vault space is provided at no cost to you.
+If you don't know how much backup storage you need, provision 10 GB, you can add more storage later.
+      {: tip}

 3. Review your order, and read the service agreements.
 If you agree with the terms, check the box.
 4. Click **Create**.
 The Device list is displayed and in a few minutes your virtual server is ready for use.
 5. When your virtual server is provisioned, click the hostname to display the Device details page.